 This reports the condition of the circuits in the property, i.e. the wires and sockets in the walls, the ‘fuse board’ etc., to ensure everything is safe to use (i.e. it meets the requirements of BS7671).
 Completed reports are registered centrally, along with any faults identified.
 Before any property is sold the buyer usually expects a current EICR.

-Any issues identified must be properly addressed and any subsequent significant electrical installations carried out by a qualified electrician, who would provide an appropriate certificate as an addition to any EICR.
+The EICR will give details of the works which are immediate legal obligations, plus the suggested works to meet the highest standards of safety.
+Any obligatory issues identified must be properly addressed and any subsequent significant electrical installations carried out by a qualified electrician, who would provide an appropriate certificate as an addition to any EICR.

 Additionally where there are changes of tenants between EICRs there should be a visual check for obvious problems (broken sockets and light fittings), which we complete if we manage your property.